STOMP-Based Event Notification System

 System Overview

-The STOMP-based event notification system allows Waldur to communicate changes to resources, orders, and user roles to the waldur-site-agent
+The STOMP-based event notification system allows Waldur to communicate changes to resources, orders, and user roles to the waldur-site-agent that runs on a remote cluster.
+This eliminates the need for constant polling and enables immediate reactions to events.

 The key components include: